 for both Glacier Gulch Trail and Twin Falls Trail is located.
 We have

 covered Glacier Gulch Trail

-in our previous trip report, and that's where you would find directions
+in our previous trip report, and that's where you can find the directions

 as tough or as long as Glacier Gulch.
 In fact, you can get away without